-Just yesterday, Heady NJ was questioning why the Attorney General Gurbir Grewal and Governor Murphy were not supporting Jersey City’s stance to end cannabis prosecutions while they are working towards legalization.
+Just yesterday, Heady NJ was questioning why Attorney General Gurbir Grewal and Governor Murphy were not supporting Jersey City’s stance to end cannabis prosecutions while they are working towards legalization.

 Why isn’t the @GovMurphy administration supporting this?
 They should be supporting this statewide until legalization happens.
 Should have been the first thing they did when getting into office. https://t.co/MCoLPzdew1

 One day after the City of Jersey City had enacted a policy to decriminalize marijuana, Grewal sent a letter to Chief Municipal Prosecutor Jake Hudnut stating that he did not have the legal authority to take such an action, therefore the policy was “void.”
 Thus while Hudnut sought to end cannabis prosecutions, Grewal did not allow him to do so.

 Jersey City undoubtedly has prosecution discretion + the ability to implement that.
 We aren’t changing law but we’ll continue a support our Chief Prosecutor’s judgment which we outlined in decrim policy we’ll follow.
 We respect the letter but don’t agree.
 JC = right side here https://t.co/wF4oe6I4Or

 — Steven Fulop (@StevenFulop) July 20, 2018

-However, Grewal’s office met with Hudnut and other public safety officials from Jersey City yesterday in hopes of finding some middle ground.
+However, Grewal’s office met with Hudnut and other public safety officials from Jersey City yesterday in hopes of finding a middle ground.

 The AG’s office will convene a steering committee to address marijuana and ending cannabis prosecutions in the future.
 It’s also expected that the state legislature and governor will legalize cannabis by the September date referenced by Grewal in the memo issued to the municipal prosecutors.

 “I took the job as Chief Prosecutor in Jersey City to help build a progressive, proactive, and thoughtful prosecutor’s office.
 We want to make sure that Jersey City is at the forefront of these conversations and I’m proud to have pushed this issue from the onset,” Hudnut said.

 In 2016, approximately 36,000 people were arrested in New Jersey for cannabis.
 32,000 were for simple possession, non-violent offenses.